yunusakgul/Basic-Project-with-SQL/README.md

 It appears that Action and Adventure are involved in most winning combinations.

 I would like to investigate the relationship between imdb points and gross.
 Did movies with higher imdb points earn more than the others?
-I am going to divide this question in two, because it wouldn't be fair to compare old movies in this perspective considering viewers did not have access to imdb.
-So I am going to calculate another one with the movies released after 2000.
+I am going to divide this question in two, because it wouldn't be fair to compare old movies with this perspective considering viewers did not have access to imdb.
+So I am going to calculate the second one with the movies released after 2000.

-When this data is divided into 20 according to the order of imdb descending and not including movies without a gross information, this conclusion appears.
-It doesn't seem like there is a connection with imdb points and total earning.
-Once again I should emphasize most movies were released before imdb was ever founded, so this can be misleading.
+When this data is divided into 20 according to the descending order of imdb points and not including movies without a gross information, this conclusion appears.
+It doesn't seem like there is a connection with imdb points and total earnings.
+Once again I should emphasize most loved movies were released before imdb was ever founded, so this can be misleading.

-It is also suprising movies with second highest imdb points are all the way back in this list.
+It is also suprising that movies with second highest imdb points are all the way back in this list.

 ![image](https://user-images.githubusercontent.com/66702893/157973958-92843620-a9b0-4549-b637-3287dff325ca.png)